Public art as wayfinding, placemaking, memorial and urban development

 Artist Jane Cavanough

-Artist Jane Cavanough writes that she ‘produces site-specific public art that is a union of both classic and contemporary design, interactive, low maintenance with long-lasting beauty.
+Artist Jane Cavanough writes that she ‘produces site-specific public art that combines a classic and contemporary design, interactive, low maintenance with long-lasting beauty.
 She states that her ‘strength is creating artworks that have a strong relationship to the site’.
 (Cavanough 2020)

-Cavanough has achieved her aim with Cowpastures on the Lakeside walk where walkers have been able to engage with the artwork and ponder what the real cows might have looked like over 200 years ago.
-The artwork has weathered well over the last 20 years and still carries the story that was created by the artist.
+Cavanough has achieved her aim with Cowpastures on the Lakeside Walk, where walkers can engage with the artwork and ponder what the real cows might have looked like over 200 years ago.
+The artwork has weathered well over the last 20 years and still carries the story created by the artist.

-The considerations in Cavanough’s Cowpastures parallels the aims of public art in the Northern Beaches LGA.
+The considerations in Cavanough’s Cowpastures parallel the aims of public art in the Northern Beaches LGA.
 Important considerations for the community and the council along the Northern Beaches Coast Walk were eight principles:

 - Celebrate and conserve significant natural and cultural values